Home ›› Best Dog Foods for Your Pet: top ranked holistic dog foods

 How Much Dog Food to Feed?

 The amount of dog food to give your pet varies depending on his size and weight and the brand of food.
 Usually with premium and ultra premium foods you need to feed your dog less than with grocery store brands.
-To help you figure it out, try this handy dog food calculator

 Tip #1: Remember, whichever dog food you choose, always have a bowl of fresh water available for your pet.